 Dr. Holm is passionate about improving access to affordable medications and enjoys providing lectures on healthcare topics.
 She has served on two national organizations: American College of Clinical Pharmacy and the Consortium University of Global Health.
 She has served on internal Mayo Clinic committees including the quality assurance, education, and social committees.
 These experiences provided the opportunity to connect with and relate to healthcare colleagues in various departments within Mayo Clinic as well as across the globe.

-Notable awards include: Fulbright Specialist Scholarship, Mayo Clinic Humanitarian Award, Velji CUGH Emerging Leader in Global Health Award, and the University of Minnesota Presidential Award.
+Notable awards: Fulbright Specialist Scholarship, Mayo Clinic Humanitarian Award, Velji CUGH Emerging Leader in Global Health Award, and the University of Minnesota Presidential Award.

-Dr. Holm is currently enrolled in the Executive Masters in Public Health (MPH) program at the University of Minnesota with an emphasis in Healthcare Administration to further her education.
+Dr. Holm graduates from the Executive Master in Public Health program at the University of Minnesota, with an emphasis in Healthcare Administration, in May 2020.